-I’ve been getting the question often this year as to whether or not my students can submit different versions of their Common App to different schools.
+I’ve been getting the question often this year.
+As to whether or not my students can submit different versions of their Common App to different schools.
 The reasons for this question have varied from student to student.
 One student made a mistake in his personal essay that he wanted to fix.
-Another student wanted to write in the Additional Information section about a specific connection that he had to one particular university, but he, obviously, didn’t want to send that anywhere else.
-Yet another student decided that she didn’t like the personal essay that she submitted to some of her Early Action schools and wanted to rewrite and submit a completely different essay to all of her other schools.
+Another student wanted to write in the Additional Information section about a specific connection that he had to one particular university.
+But he, obviously, didn’t want to send that anywhere else.
+Yet another student decided that she didn’t like the personal essay that she submitted to some of her Early Action schools.
+And she wanted to rewrite and submit a completely different essay to all of her other schools.

 No matter what your own particular reason might be for wanting to submit more than one version of the Common App, here’s the scoop: you can!
 But, there are limits.